 This introduction serves as a stern warning from the get go.
 If you haven’t read my Histories I and Histories II posts about the events that shaped the Levant, then I would consider doing that before tucking into this final monstrous helping of history.
 In the first post, I discussed the history of religion in the Levant and how this melting pot of cultural and religious beliefs led to the veritable omnishambles that was Crusades.
 In the second post I looked at the rise and fall of Empires and the vast benefits versus the unimaginable horrors of sweeping imperial power.
 This post aims to snuggle in-between the two, focussing on an Empire we all know but a story we don’t.
 Lying across the modern day territories of Jordan, Palestine and Syria is the Decapolis.
-A group of 10 cities that, unlike As-Salt in the last post, were not mere byproducts of the insatiable ebb and flow of imperial power, they were vital components to the mechanics of a endlessly complicated region that helped guide its history and influence our present.
+A group of ten cities that, unlike As-Salt in the last post, were not mere byproducts of the insatiable ebb and flow of imperial power, they were vital components to the mechanics of a endlessly complicated region that helped guide its history and influence our present.

 A Semi-Historical Prelude